 Pursuant to the Company's 2000 Stock Option Plan, the Company may grant incentive stock options and nonqualified stock options.
-All options outstanding under the director plan are nonqualified stock options.
-Options under the 2000 Stock Option Plan may have a maximum term of 10 years, are not transferable and must be granted at an exercise price of at least 100% of the market value of the Company's common stock on the date of grant.
-However, incentive stock options granted to an individual owning more than 10% of the total combined voting power of all classes of stock issued by the Company must have an exercise price of at least 110% of the fair market value of the shares issuable on the date of the grant and may not have a term of more than five years.
+Options under the 2000 Stock Option Plan must be granted at an exercise price of at least

+100% of the market value of the Company's common stock on the date of grant, may have a maximum term of 10 years and are not transferable.
+However, incentive stock options granted to an individual owning more than 10% of the total combined voting power of all classes of stock issued by the Company must have an exercise price of at least 110% of the fair market value of the Company's common stock on the date of the grant and may not have a term of more than five years.
 Incentive stock options granted under the 2000 Stock Option Plan are subject to the limitation that the aggregate fair market value (determined as of the date of grant) of those options which may first become exercisable in any calendar year cannot exceed \$100,000.

 Generally, options granted to date have become exercisable, on a cumulative basis, as to one-fourth of the shares covered thereby on each of the first four anniversaries of grant.
 Generally, options terminate three months following termination of service (except generally one year in the case of termination of service by reason of death or disability).
-There were no stock options granted in fiscal 2005 and 2004.
-Options granted under the plans also terminate upon a merger in which the Company is not the surviving corporation or in which shareholders before the merger cease to own at least 50% of the combined voting power in the elections of directors of the surviving corporation, the sale of substantially all of the Company's assets or the liquidation or dissolution of the Company, unless other provision is made by the board of directors.
+Options granted under the plans also terminate upon a merger in which the Company is not the surviving corporation or in which shareholders before the merger cease to own at least 50% of the combined voting power in the elections of directors of the surviving corporation, the sale of substantially all of the Company's assets or the liquidation or dissolution of the Company, unless another provision is made by the board of directors.